 Airport Ground Handling Systems Market Analysis by Mordor Intelligence

-The airport ground handling systems market stood at USD 47.73 billion in 2025 and was forecast to reach USD 67.63 billion by 2030, advancing at a 7.22% CAGR.
+The airport ground handling systems market size stood at USD 47.73 billion in 2025 and is forecasted to reach USD 67.63 billion by 2030, advancing at a 7.22% CAGR.
 The expansion captured the aviation sector’s rapid push for greener ramp operations, the need to process rising passenger and cargo volumes at capacity-constrained hubs, and the widespread digitalization of asset management systems.
 Airlines up-gauged fleets to wide-bodies, driving replacement demand for powerful tractors and larger passenger bridges.
 At the same time, airport operators redirected capital budgets toward electrified fleets to meet tightening carbon targets and to lower fuel and maintenance expenses.
 Government incentives, led by the FAA’s PFAS-replacement grant program in the United States, accelerated the adoption of fluorine-free firefighting and de-icing assets.
 Competitive pressures intensified as manufacturers introduced autonomous baggage movers, real-time telematics, and 5G-enabled predictive maintenance suites that lifted equipment utilization rates while mitigating labor shortages.

 Key Report Takeaways